chamerling/reveal.js/content/ow2con13/slides.md

 ## What's next??? \#2

-> New project for Multi IaaS deployment @ OW2
+> New project for Multi IaaS deployment and management @ OW2

 > Q1 2014